jazzy-github222/pandas-challenge/README.md

 Getting started is easy!
 Follow these simple steps:

 - **Clone the Repository:** Begin by cloning the repository to your local machine.
-Use the provided link to create your own copy of the project.
+Create your own copy of the project.
 - **Explore the Data:** Dive into the provided dataset and familiarize yourself with the structure and content.
 This data will be the key to unlocking valuable insights!
 - **Fire up Jupyter Notebook:** Fire up your favorite Jupyter Notebook environment and start coding!
 Remember, the power of Pandas is at your fingertips.
 - **Analyze and Report:** As you analyze the data, be sure to document your process and findings in a clear and concise manner.
 Your report should tell a compelling story that guides decision-makers towards informed choices.